Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Suppress
 ~~~~~~~~

-For example, suppose you want to suppress SID 2013030 where the source IP address is in the 10.10.3.0/24 range:
+For example, suppose you want to suppress SID 2013030 where the source IP address is in the 10.10.3.0/24 subnet:

 ::